HebiRobotics/QuickBuffers/README.md

 Note that protoc plugins get started by the `protoc` executable and exchange information via protobuf messages on `std::in` and `std::out`.
 While this makes it fairly simple to get the schema information, it makes it quite difficult to setup unit tests and debug plugins during development.
 To work around this, the `parser` module contains a tiny protoc-plugin that stores the raw request from `std::in` inside a file that can be loaded in unit tests during development of the actual generator plugin.

-For this reason the `compiler` modules requires the packaged output of the `parser` module, so you always need to run the `package` goal. `mvn clean test` will not work.
+For this reason the `generator` modules requires the packaged output of the `parser` module, so you always need to run the `package` goal. `mvn clean test` will not work.

 ### Generating Messages